AndersDeath/diary2/000-current.md

 # 24 September - Saturday - Saint-Petersburg

 Today I mostly was scannig my documents.
 Tomorrow I shpuld sort all new pictures.
+At the same time I've got new mir card.